 - perionyx excavatus, aka Indian blue worms

 *these two are the species adaptable to the most varied environments.
 The others are suited well to tropical environments.

-Composting worms, especially the top 3 above, are the oddball worms that don’t like dirt.
+Composting worms are the oddball worms that don’t like dirt.
 If you find them in nature, you won’t find them in the kind of soil they’ll have to burrow in.
 They’ll be in loosely-compacted environments like leaf litter and the detritus on the forest floor.